ji8sw/Samurai/README.md

         // P2P
         P2P_CHAT_MESSAGE

+        // You can add or remove any of these
     };
 and then a list of bytes, the list of bytes can be appended and extracted with included helper functions, these include:
-`appendInt / extractInt`
-`appendUInt32 / extractUInt32`
-`appendUInt16 / extractUInt16`
+`appendData / extractData`
-`appendAddress / extractAddress` (for ENet addresses (IP and Port)) `appendString / extractString` you can always add more, even combining these previous functions to support a struct (for example Address functions combine UInt32 (for IP) and UInt16 (for port).
+`appendAddress / extractAddress` (for ENet addresses (IP and Port)) `appendString / extractString` you can always add more, even combining these previous functions to support a struct.

+To use `appendData/extractData`, you use it like: `int Data = extractData<int>(incoming.data, offset);` for different types you can just change `int` to whatever. you could create more helper functions for each type, you can find them in the other Git branches, however they were removed from the primary branch in favor of `appendData/extractData`.

 Packets can be sent very easily using these functions:
-`sendNow` sends packet to a specific peer `sendBroadcastNow` sends packet to a list of peers there are some other helper functions for different kinds of packets like quick responses which should contain no data.
+`sendNow` sends packet to a specific peer `sendBroadcastNow` sends packet to a list of peers

 It might seem limited, this is because it only contains what is used in Samurai, much more can be added and fondled with.